 - Then when car is in the middle of the Stage, show the background moving toward the left (from frame 30 to frame 60).
-(For extra credit have two layers of background — the closer one moves faster than the further one.)
+Show more than one background layer moving — the closer background moves faster than the further one.

 - Then have the background stop and have the car move off the stage to the right (from frame 60 to frame 90).

-- For a better grade, include at least one other Movie Clip Symbol in your animation.
+- Include at least one other Movie Clip Symbol in your animation.
 For instance, Sun with Beams Moving or Bird with Wings Flapping (teacher will demonstrate).

 - On the first frame and the last frame make sure the car is off the stage